 Pour wheat flour and lukewarm water into a dry jar that has been scalded with boiling water.
 Add peeled and halved garlic cloves, black peppercorns, allspice, bay leaves and dried marjoram.
 Mix all the ingredients, then cover the jar with gauze or a cloth, tie it with a thick thread or squeeze it with an elastic band and put it on the kitchen counter in a shaded place.
 The leaven should be fermented at room temperature for 5-7 days, the longer the more sour and intense its taste.
 The fermented leaven should be stirred at least once every day.
 Pour the finished leaven for white borscht through a fine strainer into a bottle, close it tightly and keep it in the refrigerator for up to two weeks.

 Good to know when making white borscht leaven.

-Do you like making your own borscht?
-If so, try our recipe for Beetroot leaven.
+Do you like sides for red borscht?
+If so, try our recipe for Puff pastry patties with cabbage.